-This Hawthorne workers cottage renovation was designed to enhance the existing charm of this 1910 character home and deal with the busy road frontage.
-The renovation created a home with five bedrooms, a study, two living areas, three bathrooms, a double garage, and a large entertainment deck.
+This Hawthorne workers cottage renovation was designed to enhance the existing charm of this 1910-character home and to provide relief from the busy road frontage of the property.
+Broadly speaking, this renovation created a beautiful home with five bedrooms, a study, two living areas, three bathrooms, a double garage, and a large entertainment deck.

 Relocation and Extension